meemoo/meemoo.github.io/_posts/2012-06-27-nearing-beta.markdown

 Some major changes:

-+ Module library is sorted into collapsible categories for easier navigation
+* Module library is sorted into collapsible categories for easier navigation
-+ Drag modules library to position in graph
+* Drag modules library to position in graph
-+ New modules:
+* New modules:
-++ Util: color-hsla, color-rgba, math
+    * Util: color-hsla, color-rgba, math
-++ Image: text, transform, combine
+    * Image: text, transform, combine
-++ Draw: rectangle, circle
+    * Draw: rectangle, circle
-+ Save apps to browser's localStorage (private)
++ Save app to browser's localStorage (private)
-+ Save apps to [gist](https://gist.github.com/) (public)
++ Save app to [gist](https://gist.github.com/) (public)

 Many of these features have been on the [to-do list](https://github.com/meemoo/iframework/issues) for some time.
 Behind the scenes there was a pretty major refactoring of code as well.
 With these done, it will be much easier to start making the bigger changes that are coming...